DelazJ/QGIS-Documentation/docs/training_manual/grass/grass_setup.rst

 #.
 Click :guilabel:`Next`.

-GRASS needs to create a ``Location``, which describes the maximum extent of the geographic area you'll be working in, also known as Grass ``Region``.
+   GRASS needs to create a ``Project``, which describes the maximum extent of the geographic area you'll be working in, also known as Grass ``Region``.

-.. note:: the Region is extremely important for GRASS because it describes the area in which all layers will be taken into account for GRASS.
+   .. note:: The Region is extremely important for GRASS because it describes the
+     area in which all layers will be taken into account for GRASS.
 Everything that is outside will not be considered.
-Don't worry, you can always change the extent of the GRASS Region after the Location has been created
+Don't worry, you can always change the extent of the GRASS Region after the Project has been created.

 #.
-Call the new location ``SouthAfrica``:
+Call the new project ``SouthAfrica``:

    .. figure:: img/new_location.png
       :align: center